Composite Decking VS Wood Decks

 Building with man-made decking is very different than wood.
 When you build with wood you keep everything as tight as possible for best results.
 Better builders build in spaces that help wood last longer–but that is uncommon wisdom in the decking business.
 That is another article entirely.

 When it comes to composites and PVC decking, depending on the temperature at which it is installed, gaps need to be sized for best results throughout the year.
 The idea is for gaps to open up in the winter, and expand to tight in the summer without large gaps pushing open, fasteners breaking from pressure or bulges where the decking is expanding larger than the frame allows.

-Borders are usually used to help alleviate expansion and contraction–and it is a learning curve to get good results.
+Borders and breaker boards are usually used to help alleviate expansion and contraction–and it is a learning curve to get good results.
 For this reason, it is difficult for DIY guys to get good results on their first try.
 Better to have an experienced coach!

 Do you go with what we know will last 40 years, but will cost you more long-term, or, what costs less and might last just as long?

 The answer has recently become less clear– and that’s a good thing.